JGSuw/rospy_crazyflie/README.md

 The default launch file starts a server node with the name crazyflie_server.
 Refer to this server name in your client program.
 ## Run an example
-Now that the server is running, you can try executing the takeoff and landing example script like so
+Now that the server is running, you can try executing the takeoff and landing example script in a new terminal.
+Remember to make sure that `devel/setup.bash` has been sourced.

 `roscd rospy_crazyflie/examples`